VII. Olympiad Antwerp 1920 Football Tournament

 That left the Netherlands and Sweden as the only other countries to have entered both pre-war Olympic football tournaments, and they duly met for the third time, the Dutch winning an epic quarter-final match 5-4 after extra time on their way to finish third for the third time in succession.

 If that high-scoring match was a highlight, the final played four days later remains one of the great Olympic scandals.
-In a hostile environment (after all, they were playing the hosts; that, as alleged by [IFF 00 (Band 1)] and repeated in [BuL (Band 3)], parts of the Belgian press had poisoned the atmosphere by portraying Czechoslovakia as one of the aggressor states in the Great War, for no other reason than that the country had emerged from the Austro-Hungarian Doppelmonarchie, is not corroborated by study of the contemporary papers available through Belgica Press and thus may be slander), the Czechs (all players were based in Prague) felt the refereeing to be biased against them; when Steiner was sent off for a violent foul against Coppée, they walked off, two-nil down and apparently despairing of victory.
-After futile attempts by the referee to convince them to return, the Belgian crowd invaded the pitch to celebrate their team; that they also took the Czechoslovak flag down and tore it up was no more than an unsubstantiated accusation (cf. [BuL (Band 3)], pp. 62-65).
+In a hostile environment (after all, they were playing the hosts; that, as alleged by [IFF 00 (Band 1)] and repeated in [BuL (Band 3)], parts of the Belgian press had poisoned the atmosphere by portraying Czechoslovakia as one of the aggressor states in the Great War, for no other reason than that the country had emerged from the Austro-Hungarian Doppelmonarchie, is not corroborated by study of the contemporary papers available through Belgica Press and thus may just be slander), the Czechs (all players were based in Prague) felt the refereeing to be biased against them; when Steiner was sent off for a violent foul against Coppée (who was brought to hospital and could not have been substituted), they walked off, two-nil down and apparently despairing of victory.
+After futile attempts by the referee to convince them to return, the Belgian crowd invaded the pitch to celebrate their team; that they also took the Czechoslovak flag down and tore it up, as reported in the newspapers the next day, apparently was no more than an unsubstantiated accusation (cf. [BuL (Band 3)], pp. 62-65).

 However, the undisputably most outrageous blunder was published a full century after the tournament by World Soccer magazine ("Global football intelligence since 1960"), which absurdly credited Czechoslovakia with winning the silver medal ([ws] issue "Winter 2020", Vol. 61, No. 4, S. Kunti, "Antwerp clubs back on top", p.
 84).